-Deadline: November 2, 2020
+Deadline: November 1, 2022

-To apply, please prepare a document (three pages maximum) that responds to the following prompts, ideally in this order.
+To apply, please prepare a document (three pages maximum) that responds to the following prompts, ideally in this order:

-Name of Project: Please use a short name that succinctly describes the nature of the project and is not overly technical.
-If your project is selected for Data+, then this title will be used for the project web page and project listings, and we may ask you to shorten it later for that purpose.
+Name of project: Please use a short name that succinctly describes the nature of the project and is not overly technical.
+If your project is selected for Data+, this title will be used for the project web page and project listings, and we may ask you to shorten it later for that purpose.

 Summary: Please write a project summary, including the basic ideas behind the proposal.